-- 3 BREEDING SUFFOLK SHEEP THAT ARE WORLD CLASS
+- 3 BREEDING SHEEP THAT ARE WORLD CLASS

 - 4 FEATURES OF THE NATIONAL TERMINAL SIRE EVALUATION

 - 5 GETTING STARTED SUPPLYING DATA TO SIGNET

 - 6 BREEDING VALUES THAT MAKE LAMBING TIME EASIER

 - 7 BREEDING VALUES THAT REDUCE DAYS TO SLAUGHTER

 - 8 USING ULTRASOUND TO ENHANCE CARCASE TRAITS

 - 9 USING CT TO ENHANCE CARCASE TRAITS

 - 10 USING ABATTOIR RECORDS TO ENHANCE CARCASE TRAITS

 - 11 BREEDING MORE PRODUCTIVE EWES

 - 12 BREEDING INDEXES

 - 13 COMPARING PERFORMANCE

 - 14 A GENOMIC FUTURE

 - 15 SOURCES OF GENETIC INFORMATION

-Photography credits: All images are © AHDB, except for the following: Front cover main image and page 11 are provided courtesy of John Key.
+Photography credits: All images are © AHDB, except for the following: Front cover middle image is provided courtesy of Patrick Goldsworthy.

-BREEDING SUFFOLK SHEEP THAT ARE WORLD CLASS
+BREEDING SHEEP THAT ARE WORLD CLASS

-For over 40 years, Suffolk flocks have engaged in industry research and performance recording to enhance the performance of Suffolk-sired lambs.
-The breed has been very successful, lifting genetic potential for growth by 5 kg across the breed and enhancing carcase yield.
+For over 40 years, flocks have engaged in industry research and performance recording to enhance the performance of terminal sired lambs.
+Across many of the terminal sire breeds this has been very successful, lifting genetic potential for growth by up to 6 kg and enhancing carcase yield.